André Gide: The middle years

-In 1895, after his mother's death, he married his cousin Madeleine Rondeaux, but the marriage remained unconsummated.
-In 1896, he became mayor of La Roque-Baignard, a commune in Normandy.
+In 1895, after his mother's death, Gide married his cousin Madeleine Rondeaux, but the marriage remained unconsummated.
+In 1896, he was elected mayor of La Roque-Baignard, a commune in Normandy.

-In 1901, Gide rented the property Maderia in St. Brélade's Bay and lived there while residing in Jersey.
-This period, 1901–07, is commonly seen as a time of apathy and turmoil for him.
+Gide spent the summer of 1907 in Jersey, with friends Jacques Copeau and Théo van Rysselberghe and their families.
+He rented a room in La Valeuse Cottage in St Brelade.
+Whilst there he worked on the second chapter of Strait Is the Gate (French: La Porte étroite), and van Rysselberghe painted his portrait.

 In 1908, Gide helped found the literary magazine Nouvelle Revue Française (The New French Review).

-During The Great War Gide visited England.
-One of his friends there was the artist William Rothenstein.
+During World War I, Gide visited England.
+One of his friends there was artist William Rothenstein.
 Rothenstein described Gide's visit to his Gloucestershire home in his autobiography:

-In 1916, Marc Allégret, only 15 years old, became his lover.
-Marc was the son – one of five children – of Élie Allégret, who years before had been hired by Gide's mother to tutor her son in light of his weak grades in school, after which he and Gide became fast friends; Élie Allégret was best man at Gide's wedding.
-Gide and Marc fled to London, in retribution for which his wife burned all his correspondence – "the best part of myself," he later commented.
-In 1918, he met Dorothy Bussy, who was his friend for over thirty years and translated many of his works into English.
+In 1916, Gide was about 47 years old when he took Marc Allégret, age 15, as a lover.
+Marc was one of five children of Élie Allégret and his wife.
+Gide had become friends with the senior Allégret during his own school years when Gide's mother had hired Allégret as a tutor for her son. Élie Allégret had been best man at Gide's wedding.
+After Gide fled with Marc to London, his wife Madeleine burned all his correspondence in retaliation—"the best part of myself", Gide later said.

+In 1918, Gide met and befriended Dorothy Bussy; they were friends for more than 30 years, and she translated many of his works into English.

-Gide was close friends with the critic Charles Du Bos.
-Together they were part of the Foyer Franco-Belge, in which capacity they worked to find employment, food and housing for Franco-Belgian refugees who arrived in Paris following the German invasion of Belgium.
-Their friendship later declined, due to Du Bos' perception of Gide as disavowing or betraying his spiritual faith, in contrast to Du Bos' own return to faith.
-Du Bos' essay Dialogue avec André Gide was published in 1929.
-The essay, informed by Du Bos' Catholic convictions, condemned Gide's homosexuality.
-Gide and Du Bos' mutual friend Ernst Robert Curtius criticised the book in a letter to Gide, writing that "he [Du Bos] judges you according to Catholic morals suffices to neglect his complete indictment.
+Gide also became close friends with the critic Charles Du Bos.
+Together they were part of the Foyer Franco-Belge, in which capacity they worked to find employment, food and housing for Franco-Belgian refugees who arrived in Paris after the 1914 German invasion of Belgium.
+Their friendship later declined due to Du Bos's perception that Gide had disavowed or betrayed his spiritual faith, in contrast to Du Bos's own return to faith.

+Du Bos's essay Dialogue avec André Gide was published in 1929.
+The essay, informed by Du Bos's Catholic convictions, condemned Gide's homosexuality.
+Gide and Du Bos's mutual friend Ernst Robert Curtius criticised the book in a letter to Gide, writing that the fact that Du Bos "judges you according to Catholic morals suffices to neglect his complete indictment.
 It can only touch those who think like him and are convinced in advance.
 He has abdicated his intellectual liberty."